ArctosDB/documentation-wiki/_documentation/parts.markdown

 ## Condition

-`Coll_Object.Condition VARCHAR(255) not null`
+`Coll_Object .
+Condition VARCHAR(255) not null`

- is used for entries such as "broken" or "dissected."
+Condition is used for entries such as "broken" or "dissected."
 The following condition ratings apply specifically to parts with the "is_tissue" flag:

 -   5 – The best tissues.
 These have gone from a freshly killed animal directly into liquid nitrogen.
 The animal should not have been dead